-Section 7: This Order shall take effect as follows: the provisions relating to summer camps and youth activities and the provisions relating to outdoor pop-up drive-in movie theaters, and the amendment to Attachment 8 shall be effective as of 12:01 AM on Monday, June 8, 2020; Section 3 of this Order shall be effective as of 8:00 AM on Wednesday, June 10, 2020; and the remainder of this Order shall be effective as of 12:01 AM on Monday, June 15, 2020.
+This order shall be effective as follows: The provisions relating to Summer Camps and Youth Activities, the provisions relating to outdoor pop-up drive-in movie theaters, and the amendment to Attachment 8 shall be effective as of 12:01 a.m. on Monday, June 8, 2020; the remainder of this order shall be effective as of 12:01 a.m. on Monday, June 15, 2020..
+This Emergency Order shall expire upon the expiration of the existing State of Local Emergency, as same may be extended by subsequent order or declaration, unless earlier terminated by subsequent Emergency Order.